daleUrquhart/Monopoly/README.md

 ### Jail is broken

 ### Making message flow display more intuitive
+Auction and property purchase done, required additions to Message pane and abstracting Auction logic.
+Alot of changes here will make this a sub-commit to solving this problem

 Ok acks for CC and chance, etc.
 Yes and no buttons for landing on a property purchase prompt We are clearing the pane in playerbuilding which is probably removing message and player displays from the thang